Skip to main content

 Microsoft Entra ID Configuration

-Use this guide to configure Microsoft Entra ID in the Azure portal to allow read and optional write access for SecureAuth IAM integration.
+Use this guide to configure Microsoft Entra ID in the Entra ID admin center to allow read and optional write access for SecureAuth Connect integration.

-After you complete this configuration, it is ready for integration with SecureAuth IAM.
+After you complete this configuration, you can integrate it with SecureAuth Connect.

 Prerequisites